 Audi RS 6 Model Overview

-Audi RS 6 Questions
+Audi RS 6 Overview

 The Audi RS6 was the fastest car Audi delivered in 2003.
 Based on an A6 platform, its twin-turbo 4.2-liter V8 engine hit 450-hp and achieved 415-lb-ft of torque at extremely low RPMs.
 Acceleration was immediate, speed was excessive, the driving experience thrilling.
 Yet on the outside, it hid all this power under the guise of a luxury mid-sized family sedan.